-Years ago in 1973 my wife and I moved from Saint Croix Cove, Nova Scotia to Tay Creek, New Brunswick.
+Years ago in 1974 my wife and I moved from Saint Croix Cove, Nova Scotia to Tay Creek, New Brunswick.
 It was a big move for us.
 Saint Croix Cove was a tiny spot not particularly friendly to outsiders unless you married into the community.

 Tay Creek was a wonderful community that accepted us with open arms.
 It was a totally different atmosphere, and we loved it.
-Our farm was tucked in on a hillside just about the Tay River.
+Our farm was tucked in on a hillside just above the Tay River.
 Part of the joy of living in our little spot just twenty miles north of Fredericton, the provincial capital, was that the previous owners of our farm moved just down the hill from us.

 For most of their lives Harvey and Thelma farmed the ground where we were now living.
 They became great friends and mentors.
 In the summer Harvey was the one person whom I hired to help me with haying.
 Harvey went from the world of modified horse-drawn equipment pulled behind a small tractor to being comfortable raking a field with a 21 ft rake behind a huge International tractor.
 He handled the change well and he was a great worker.